melpadden/docs-redux/README/SETUP.md

     npm install --global yarn
     ```

+### Building the website
+The website requires node v21.0 at time of writing.
+There is a change in the way that Node handles ES Modules in v23.0, which breaks the build.
+This situation could be remedies by refactoring away from use of ES modules with "require" statements.

+To install dependencies and build the website in production mode:
+-  yarn install
+-  yarn build

+This will generate the static website in the ./build directory.
+To serve this website type `yarn serve`.

 ### Running the website locally

-1. Create a fork of the documentation repository in GitHub: https://github.com/casper-network/docs/.
+1. Create a fork of the documentation repository in GitHub: https://github.com/casper-network/docs-redux/.
 2. Clone the fork on your machine.

     ```